Deeksha0306/Tap4Life/README.md

 If you face any issues running the project, feel free to:

-Check dependencies
+- Kindly Check dependencies
-Reinstall node modules / Python packages
+- Reinstall node modules / Python packages